 PACT's leaders are working to ensure that the alternatives to out of school suspensions are strong and effective.
 Specifically, PACT is working to ensure that the alternatives to suspensions are separating children by their grade level; having assessments made for each child entering a center and connecting them with needed services; and using measures of success when they finish their time at the center.
 When we saw that there were no such measures in place, we asked the School Board to submit a comprehensive plan including these measures by June of this year.
 We received the plan on June 5th.

 PACT's work is follow up from 4 years of working on school discipline.
 In 2011, PACT began its focus on reducing Out-of-School Suspensions when it found that eight of the top ten schools with a spike in outdoor suspensions were also the top ten zip codes with the highest rate of juvenile crime.
 At the 2012 Nehemiah Action PACT's Juvenile Justice Committee asked Miami-Dade Public Schools Superintendent Alberto Carvalho to reduce outdoor suspensions.
 During the 2012-2013 school year, there was a 12,000 case drop after the Superintendent was urged to pass a memo calling for a decrease in suspensions.
-However, PACT was not satisfied and continued to pursue significant decreases and later called for a "Restorative Justice" pilot program.
-In July 2015, Miami-Dade Public Schools eliminated Out-of-School Suspensions and contracted the organization ESTOPP to pilot "Restorative Justice" in two middle schools, Cutler Bay and Brownsville Middle School.
+However, PACT was not satisfied and continued to pursue significant decreases and later called for a "Restorative Justice" pilot program, which is now being piloted in 6 schools.

 PACT will train 500 community leaders this year to engage their community, identify community problems, research solutions, and negotiate with officials.
 All of PACT's work is led by grassroots community members.

 Our leadership training this year includes 7 local training opportunities as well as 4 national training opportunities in conjunction with our partner organizations throughout the southeast.